Chart Color Schemes

 Beaudesert features high concentrations of lone person households, with a lower-than-average median household size

-Family households compose 65.4% of all households, including 20.7% couples with children, 25.6% couples without children, and 17.4% single parent families.
-Non-family households constitute the remaining 34.6%, with lone person households at 32.1% and group households comprising 2.6%.
-The median household size is 2.3 people, smaller than the Greater Brisbane average of 2.5.
+Family households account for 65.4% of all households, including 20.7% couples with children, 25.6% couples without children, and 17.4% single parent families.
+Non-family households constitute the remaining 34.6%, with lone person households at 32.1% and group households comprising 2.6% of the total.
+The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.5 people.

 Frequently Asked Questions - Households